-Semester Credits Lecture Hours Lab Hours Total Contact Hours 3 30 30 60 the following system: skeletal; muscular, nervous, circulatory, respiratory, digestive, urinary and reproductive.
+Semester Credits Lecture Hours Lab Hours Total Contact Hours 3 30 30 60

+This course presents a systematic approach to the study of the human body beginning with an introduction to anatomical terminology.
+Topics covered include the gross and microscopic anatomy of the following system: skeletal; muscular, nervous, circulatory, respiratory, digestive, urinary and reproductive.
 Laboratory work will parallel and reinforce concepts introduced in the lectures, using practical models and other visual aids.
 Prerequisite: MATH115, MATH116, or MATH143.
-Co-requisite: None
+Corequisite: None